 Director of Operations and Member Relations

 Julie is responsible for all ACI administrative operations, membership development & retention, human resources, events management, finances, and communications.
-She has been with ACI for more than four years and has formed invaluable relationships with ACI’s members.
+She has been with ACI for more than five years and has formed invaluable relationships with ACI’s members.
 Originally from Magdalena, N.M., Julie was raised on a cow-calf ranch.
 Julie has strong entrepreneurial skills which includes a background in sales, construction project management, purchasing, customer service and accounting.
 In addition, Julie holds a New Mexico real estate license.

 Bailey N. Griffith